keremgocen/golang-mysql-guest-list-api/README.md

 $ sh testing/manual.sh (in another terminal tab)
 ```

-### In progress (missing)
+### Future improvements (missing)

+- [ ] Use MySQL/gorm in gueststore data access layer
+- [ ] Write tests for the server HTTP calls

 The setup:

-- The API layer will run on a Docker container
+- [ ] The app could be run on a Docker container
-- Another container will run MySQL which will serve as a storage to the API layer
+- [ ] Another container will run MySQL which will serve as a storage to the API layer
-- docker-compose will be used to run the app

-- Use MySQL/gorm in gueststore data access layer
-- Write tests for the server HTTP calls
+- [ ] use docker-compose